Little people with big ideas!

 The class teacher is me Mrs Payne and our Teaching Assistants are Mrs Abbott on Monday's, Tuesdays, Wednesday's and Friday's.
 Mrs Hussey will be in Hazel class on a Thursday.

-A typical day will start with registration then phonics, literacy, play time and snack time.
-After snack we will have maths.
-We finish at 11.50 to get ready for lunchtime which is at 12oclock.
+A typical day will start with registration then phonics, literacy, Assembly and then play time .
+After play we will have maths.
+We finish at 11.45 to get ready for lunchtime which is at 11.50am.
 In the afternoons we will cover science and the foundation subjects.

-Children will need to wear their PE kits to in school on a Monday only.
+Children will need to wear their PE kits to school on Monday's and Wednesday.
 They will stay in their PE kits all day for the foreseeable future.
 They do not need plimsoles for indoor PE but they will need Trainers (not plimsoles) for all out door PE.
-They also do yoga in their bare feet.
+They also do yoga in their bare feet, Yoga will start in due course.

 Children in Hazel class do not need a drinks bottle as we have access to drinking water in the classroom.
-We have fruit, water or milk at snack time.
+We have fruit, water or milk available throughout the day when the children choose their own time to have snack.
+We ensure all children have a drink at lunchtime as well.

 Mrs Payne x